-By all indications, the artificial Intelligence (AI) industry is on an upward trajectory, with no ceiling in sight, but limiting factors such as data storage and networking bottlenecks must be addressed to assure the maximum benefit from these technologies.
+By all indications, the Artificial Intelligence (AI) industry is on an upward trajectory, with no ceiling in sight, but limiting factors such as data storage and networking bottlenecks must be addressed to assure the maximum benefit from these technologies.

-Most of the industry drills down on the computing aspect of training and inference, but not a lot on memory and storage, but reality is, the best AI and ML solutions have the right combination of compute, memory, and storage.
+Most of the industry drills down on the computing aspect of training and inference, but not a lot on memory and storage, but the reality is, the best AI and ML solutions have the right combination of computing, memory, and storage.
 Effective machine learning must enable and streamline the entire workflow, and since they are non-linear, i.e. not a process that starts and then ends, and then goes onto the next iteration, the operations in the workflow must happen concurrently and continuously, meaning parallel storage architecture is paramount.
-The strength of ML is allowing an infrastructure to grow seamlessly as the data sets grow.
+The strength of ML is allowing infrastructure to grow seamlessly as the data sets grow.
 Data ingest, training, validation, and inference all happen concurrently and continuously.
 As data continues to be collected, training occurs, and models are cycled through production.